dervisonurgurbuz/ebookgenerator/README.md

 ## How to run

-### Initially the packages and depenedencies needs to be installed
+### Initially the packages and dependencies needs to be installed

 ```
 npm install